 The Authentication Server is a remote device that is connected to the same network as the Client and Authenticator, must be running a RADIUS Server program and must be configured properly on the Authenticator (Switch).
-Clients connected to a port on the Switch must be authenticated by the Authentication Server (RADIUS) before attaining any services offered by the Switch on the LAN.
+The Authentication Server (RADIUS) must authenticate clients connected to a port on the Switch before attaining any services offered by the Switch on the LAN.
 The role of the Authentication Server is to certify the identity of the Client attempting to access the network by exchanging secure information between the RADIUS server and the Client through EAPOL packets and, in turn, informs the Switch whether or not the Client is granted access to the LAN and/or switch services.

-Figure 6- 67.
+Figure 6-89.
 Authentication Server